 Narrative writing is an important part of any English student’s development and can form a key component of language acquisition.
 These 50 prompts for narrative writing invite students to recount personal stories, describe memories and use their imagination.

-We have included a mixture of prompts for narrative writing here; some will be more suitable for adult students and others are intended for younger learners.
+To get you started, we have included a mixture of prompts for narrative writing here.
+Some will be more suitable for adult students and others are intended for younger learners.
 So, get stuck in and start inspiring those stories!

 Prompts for Personal Narrative Writing